inpsyde/reusable-workflows/docs/build-and-push-assets.md

 1. installs dependencies defined in `package.json`
 2. builds the package's assets via a build script (see below)
-3. pushes built assets back to the repository (to the same branch or a defined branch)
+3. pushes compiled assets back to the repository (to the same branch or a defined branch)

 ## Where are assets stored

 Two inputs can be used to define branches as assets storage - `BUILT_BRANCH_SUFFIX` and `RELEASE_BRANCH_NAME`.

-`BUILT_BRANCH_SUFFIX` is used only for push to branch events.
+`BUILT_BRANCH_SUFFIX` is used only for push-to-branch events.
 If defined, compiled assets will be stored in the branch with name equals current branch plus suffix.
 For instance, if `BUILT_BRANCH_SUFFIX` equals `-built` for pushing to the `main` branch, compiled assets will be stored in the `main-built` branch (a branch will be created if it does not exist).